bmontgomery/DatabaseVersioning/DbVersionConsole/readme.txt

                                     versioned patch files.
 The tool will ensure each script in this directory has been run, regardless of the version of the database.

+-to <version>                       Upgrade the database to a specific version.
+                                    When this option is used, the tool will only run scripts between the database's current
+                                    version and the version specified (inclusive
+                                    of the version specified).

 -help                               Display this help information.